duallynoted/typescript-sandbox/README.md

 # typescript-sandbox

 > [!NOTE]
-> This repository is for assiting me in learning Typescript.
+> This repository is to facilitate in learning Typescript.

 - [ ] Get the basics
 - [ ] Make an app